andyds1/Discord-Bot---ProzBot/README.md

-# Discord Moderation Bot - ProzBot
+# Discord Moderation Bot - Moddy

 Learning the ropes of creating a discord bot